-Save $123.93 when you by this Zeiss 12mm f/2.8 Mirrorless .
-Bundle comes with: Adorama Cleaning Kit, Heliopan 67mm UV 16 Layer Multi-Coated Filter, Universal Lens Cap Tether, and a Zeiss 12mm f/2.8 Mirrorless and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
+Save $123.93 when you buy this Zeiss 12mm f/2.8 Mirrorless .
+This Value Bundle comes with a Adorama Cleaning Kit, Heliopan 67mm UV 16 Layer Multi-Coated Filter, ProOptic Universal Lens Cap Tether and a Zeiss 12mm f/2.8 Mirrorless and Shipping is free! .

 Zeiss Touit 2.8/12 for Sony E